chdclar16/CarCar/README.md

 ```
 git clone "URL HERE"
 ```
-3. In the terminal make sure you're in the project directory by using this command.
+3. Once the clone finishes, navigate to the correct directory by running this command in your terminal.
 ```
 cd project-beta
 ```